stelligent/stelligent_demo/README.md

 - IAM and S3 roles and policies for security

-- ElasticBeanstalk for Docker containters
+- ElasticBeanstalk for Docker containers